-7. Post-Investigation Determination by the Assigned Coordinator

-The Assigned Coordinator may opt to dismiss the formal complaint, or a subset of the allegations after the investigation is completed if circumstances prevent the College from gathering sufficient evidence to reach a determination regarding the allegations of the formal complaint, or if the Respondent is no longer enrolled at or employed by the College.
-A sexual misconduct complaint found not to be germane under Title IX (e.g., alleged actions occurred on a study abroad trip) may still be pursued as a violation of the College's Student Code of Conduct and/or this Policy's prohibitions of HDSM.
-If a complaint is dismissed, the Assigned Coordinator will send simultaneous written notice of the dismissal and reasons for the dismissal to both the Respondent and Complainant.
+7. Post-Investigation Determination by the Assigned Coordinator longer enrolled at or employed by the College when the investigation is completed.
+A sexual misconduct complaint found not to be germane under Title IX (e.g., alleged actions occurred on a study abroad trip) may still be pursued as a violation of the College's Code of Student Conduct and/or this Policy's prohibitions of HDSM.
+If a complaint is dismissed, or suspended the Assigned Coordinator will send simultaneous written notice of the dismissal or suspension and reasons for the decision to both the Respondent and Complainant.